 - Cream Cheese Be sure your cream cheese is room temperature so that it will blend easier and more smoothly.
-Use 2 8 oz. bricks of full fat cream cheese.
+Use two 8 oz. bricks of full-fat cream cheese.

 - Egg.
-A room temperature egg is best so that your ingredients combine better and smoother.
+A room temperature large egg is best so that your ingredients combine better and smoother.

-- Lemon Use fresh lemons for juice and lemon zest for the best flavor.
+- Lemon Use fresh lemons for fresh lemon juice and zest for the best flavor.